anima-wg/brski-cloud/anima-brski-cloud.md

 The Implicit Trust Anchor database is used to authenticate the Cloud Registrar.
 This list is built-in by the manufacturer along with a DNS name to which to connect.
-(The manufacturer could even build in IP addresses as a last resort)
+(The manufacturer could even build in IP addresses as a last resort.)

-The Cloud Registrar MAY have a certificate that can be verified using a public (WebPKI) anchor.
+The Cloud Registrar MAY have a certificate that can be verified using a public (WebPKI) trust anchor.
-If one or more public WebPKI anchors are used, it is recommended to limit the number of WebPKI anchors to only those necessary for establishing trust with the Cloud Registrar.
+If one or more public WebPKI trust anchors are used, it is recommended to limit the number of WebPKI anchors to only those necessary for establishing trust with the Cloud Registrar.
 As another option, the Cloud Registrar MAY have a certificate that can be verified using a Private/Cloud PKI anchor as described in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors}} section 3.
 The trust anchor, or trust anchors, to use is an implementation decision and out of scope of this document.